-Mount Roraima is the highest of the Pakaraima chain of tepui plateaus in South America.
-Its summit area is bounded on all sides by cliffs and serves as the tripoint of Venezuela, Guyana and Brazil.
-The tabletop mountains of Roraima are considered to be the oldest geological formations on Earth.
+Mount Roraima is the highest of the Pacaraima Mountains, a chain of tepui plateaus in South America.
+It serves as the tripoint of Venezuela, Guyana and Brazil.
+These tabletop mountains are considered to be the oldest geological formations on Earth.

 The Alto Orinoco-Casiquiare Biosphere Reserve is located in the Venezuelan Amazon.
-Duida-Marahuaca National Park, a national protected area which includes the Duida–Marahuaca Massif, lies within the biosphere reserve.
+Duida-Marahuaca National Park, a national protected area which includes the Duida–Marahuaca Massif, lies within the Biosphere Reserve.

 The Amazon Rainforest is a natural region and biome in northern South America that occupies the Amazon Basin, a drainage basin of the Amazon River and its tributaries in South America.
 Nine nations have some part of the Amazon region within their borders.

 The Andes are the longest continental mountain range in the world, forming a continuous highland along the western edge of South America.
 Extremely high plateaus surmounted by even higher peaks form a rampart from the southern tip of South America to the continent’s northernmost coast on the Caribbean.

 Canaima National Park is located in southeastern Venezuela, along the border between Guyana and Brazil, partially covered by table mountain formations.
 The sheer cliffs and waterfalls that include Angel Falls, the world's highest, form a spectacular landscape.

 The Ciudad Universitaria de Caracas (University City of Caracas) is the main campus of the Central University of Venezuela, located in central Caracas, the capital of Venezuela.
 It is considered a masterpiece of architecture and urban planning.